fernando-napier/Chat.Try/README.md

 <h3>Summary of the project</h3>

 This is my attempt at creating a Blazor Server application.
-Blazor Server is very handy for pure backend developers because it is almost purely a backend application and the UI elenemts are updated via SignalR.
+Blazor Server is very handy for backend developers because it is almost purely a backend application and the UI elenemts are updated via SignalR.

 As of 11/25/22 I have deployed this application to my personal azure cloud.
-The site is https://fennorad.azurewebsites.net/ and will continually be getting updates because the application is being built into a docker image and deployed to Azure via Github Actions.
+The site is https://fennorad.azurewebsites.net/ and will continually be getting updates because the application has deploy pipelines on the `main` repo branch.
 Most changes from now on will constitute a PR/MR as changes will affect the availability of the site.

 If you would like to play around use:
 User: `example@user.com`